mutantstandard/forc/readme.md

 # forc

-Forc (a terrible portmanteau of font and orc) is a font compiler, leveraging fonttools' TTX compiler (by proxy, by creating a TTX file that's then fed to it instead of directly using fonttools) to create valid custom emoji fonts that are compatible with a wide variety of platforms.
+Forc (a terrible portmanteau of font and orc) is an emoji font compiler, taking in folders of codepoint-named images and returning font files that are compatible with a variety of platforms.

-This is currently just a prototype to speed up the font prototyping process for Mutant Standard's fonts.

-Eventually, either this (or bits of this code) will form the basis of an actual font compiler that can be used with orxporter.
+This can either be used by itself or (eventually) from Orxporter as part of an emoji build.

 ## Planned Features